Filling Objects via Loop in JavaScript

 console.log(obj);

-Two arrays are given: the first with the names of the days of the week, and the second with their ordinal numbers:
+Given two arrays: the first with the names of the days of the week, and the second - with their serial numbers:

 Using a loop, create an object whose keys will be the names of the days, and the values will be their numbers.